Designations Congruent with Things: Chapter 17

 “I know,” Newt says.
 “I know, of course I know.”

-“It is possible to keep yourself separate from the synaptic pathways that aren’t your own,” Hermann says.
-“You know that because you’ve been doing it for roughly a week.
+“It’s possible to separate yourself from synaptic pathways that aren’t your own,” Hermann says.
+“You know as much because you’ve been doing it for roughly a week.
 You are, in fact, quite good at it.
-You helped me do it when I was giving my talk.
-Against all odds, apparently, you haven’t killed yourself trying to hunt down passing seagulls.”
+You helped me do it when I was giving my talk, and, against all odds, you haven’t killed yourself hunting down passing seagulls.”

 “True,” Newt says.

-“I can’t sleep,” Newt says, his voice cracking, heading Hermann off at the lexical pass.
+“I can’t sleep,” Newt says, voice cracking, heading Hermann off at the lexical pass.
 “I can’t.”

-“I’m aware of that,” Hermann says, one hand held up.
+“I’m aware of that.”
+Hermann holds up a hand.
 “But you are three weeks behind when it comes to the neuroscience literature, two weeks behind in exobiology, six months behind on tissue engineering, and something like five years behind on bioethics.
 So.
-I suggest that if you can’t sleep you try to do something productive, rather than torture yourself regarding hypotheses that you have no earthly way to test.
-At some point in the near future you are going to need to give a job talk, and I would imagine that it will be prospective in scope rather than retrospective, for obvious reasons, so you should really be familiarizing yourself with the current state of the literature.”
+I suggest that if you can’t sleep, you do something productive, rather than torture yourself regarding hypotheses you have no earthly way to test.
+At some point in the near future, you will need to give a job talk, and I would imagine it will be prospective in scope rather than retrospective, for obvious reasons, so you should really be familiarizing yourself with the current state of the literature.”

 This is an excellent point.